-Kiermaier single in 10th, Rays end Jays’ 6-game win string
+Kiermaier singles in 10th, Rays end Jays’ 6-game win string

 Both teams scored a run in the fifth and it stayed 1-all until each team began the 10th with an automatic runner on second base.

-After Anthony Banda (1-0) got Travis Shaw to ground into an inning-ending double play in the top half, the Rays won it.
+After Anthony Banda (1-0) got Travis Shaw to ground into an inning-ending double play in the top half, the Rays won it to retake the AL East lead.

+“We know we’re really good and we bring that confidence to the field everyday,” Kiermaier said.

 A groundout and walk put runners at the corners.
 Kiermaier batted for Michael Brosseau and singled off Anthony Bass (1-1).